unique-cloud/Expedia-Hotel-Recommendations/README.md

-# Expedia-Hotel-Recommendations
+# Expedia Hotel Recommandations

-Machine learning practice using the project on Kaggle - Expedia Hotel Recommendations
+This is a machine learning competition from Kaggle.
+Link: https://www.kaggle.com/c/expedia-hotel-recommendations